-We also have a locations coach tour (for private groups) on which we go to Portland Basin (where Richard Hillman drove the Platts into the depths; St Christopher’s wedding venue, Weatherfield Registry Office; the original Coronation Street…
+We are trying to devise a new (all-day) tour that takes in the city centre and goes to the suburbs (by tram) to see Portland Basin in Ashton-under-Lyne (where Richard Hillman drove the Platts into the depths; St Christopher’s wedding venue, Weatherfield Registry Office; the new set (outside only) …

 “Now the next thing you want to do is get a signwriter in.
 That sign above the door will have to be changed.”

 Those were the opening lines of the world’s most famous television programme, spoken by Elsie Lappin to Florrie Lindley on 9 Dec 1960.
 Florrie replied: “It’ll seem funny ’avin me name outside me own shop.”